 One very notable excursion followed severe flooding on the mainland east of Kharg.
 A helicopter was loaded with provisions and I set off with an admiral in the cockpit – the brother-in-law of the Shah.
 We flew to Bushehr, half an hour south-east of Kharg island.
 Here I hovered whilst food was thrown out to a crowd of locals being blown around by the rotor downwash.
 We flew onwards during the next couple of days to other locations then returned to Kharg.

 Another memorable flight was to an oil depot at the top eastern end of the Gulf to collect a piece of machinery.
 The memorability of this flight was twofold.
 One, the soak temperature on the gauge on the windshield just prior to starting up was over 50 degrees centigrade necessitating a very prayerful take off!
 Two, the long flight to the rig took its toll in that I was very tired and unbearably hot.
 There was no source of relief except to hold one’s hand in the slipstream outside the cockpit window and divert air to the face!
-Again, we experienced the problems of a totally unstable aircraft (n.b for the technically minded – a helicopter is both dynamically and statically unstable) with no auto stabilisation and no means of cooling (or warming) the pilot and passengers.
+Again, we experienced the problems of a totally unstable aircraft with no auto stabilisation and no means of cooling (or warming) the pilot and passengers, n.b for the technically minded – a helicopter is both dynamically and statically unstable so, without an autopilot, requires the pilot to constantly operate the controls to maintain the correct attitude – pitch and roll – and the correct heading and altitude

 After two months on Kharg Island, my incredibly brave and loyal wife arrived at Tehran with our baby son and we moved into the third floor of an apartment rented by the company north of the centre of the city.
 She was the first Bristow pilot’s wife to arrive and was aged 23 years!
 Public executions by hanging from street lamp posts ceased a week before her arrival!
 The view from our apartment was of bland modern buildings but the waste ground around the apartment block contained families living in tents.
 The local bakers was a few yards down the street.
 The bread looked like large naan bread and was quite tasty.
 The baker would wipe the flies off before handing it to his customers.
 We found the Iranians generally to be pleasant except for some of the taxi drivers who could become nasty to the point that my wife has had to run to avoid being run down by refusing to pay excessive fares.